MayconCardoso/poker-grinder/README.md

 For those who don't know, apart from a software engineer, I am also a recreative, but profitable, poker player.
 I used to play poker for fun a couple of years ago and thought the game was  all about being lucky or not.
 With that in mind, naturally, I used to lose very often for those who know the game theory and the math behind it.
 So, tired of losing, back in January of 2022 I decided to start studying the game, and bring everything I learnt to my day-to-day evening sessions.
 Had a tough beggining but managed to achive my year challenge of $100 to $10K by playing sit and go and low, middle level tournaments.

-### About the app
+# About the app
 Poker grinder was built with the goal of helping players to manage their game bankroll and also to track the performance of all sessions.
+You can check the [project roadmap](https://github.com/users/MayconCardoso/projects/2) to see what is coming, now those are the supported features:

+### Bankroll Management
+* Statement
+* Check balance
+* Make a deposit
+* Withdraw money
+* Auto create transactions from grind tournaments buy-ins and profits.

+### Tournaments
+* Create tournamnets
+* Auto create tournaments from grind session flow

+### Grind Management
+* Create sessions
+* Register for tournaments
+* Track profit/losses
+* Register coin flips
+* Check session performance
+* Overview chart

+### Performance Summary
+* Lifetime chart
+* Sessions indicator
+* Investment indicator
+* Breakeven information by indiviual played tournament

 # The engineering perspective
 It is a simple showcase for a modern and well-crafted Android application, powered by [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) and [Clean Architecture](https://www.amazon.com.br/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164).
 It is a real modularized MVVM application where each feature is individual and don't need anything else besides its own context.
 Each feature holds its `domain`, `data` and `presentation` module(s) responsible for handling each layer responsibilities of that feature.